 Who pays Inheritance Tax?

-Inheritance Tax (IHT) is levied on a person’s estate when they die and can also be payable during a person’s lifetime on certain trusts and gifts.
-The rate of Inheritance Tax payable is 40% on death and 20% on lifetime gifts.
-IHT is payable at a reduced rate on some assets if an individual leaves 10% or more of the 'net value' to charity of their estate.
+Inheritance Tax (IHT) is commonly collected on a person’s estate when they die but can also be payable during a person’s lifetime on certain trusts and gifts.
+The rate of IHT currently payable is 40% on death and 20% on lifetime gifts.
+IHT is payable at a reduced rate on some assets if 10% or more of the 'net value' of their estate is left to charities.

-There is a nil-rate band, currently £325,000 below which no Inheritance Tax is payable.
+There is a nil-rate band, currently £325,000 below which no IHT is payable.
 In addition, there is an IHT residence nil-rate band (RNRB) which relates to a main residence passed down to a direct descendent such as children or grandchildren.
-The RNRB of £175,000 (where available) is additional to the £325,000 Inheritance Tax nil-rate band.
+The RNRB of £175,000 (where available) is on top of the £325,000 IHT nil-rate band.

 The recipient of gifts from the deceased may be personally liable to IHT if the deceased gave away more than £325,000 in the 7 years before their death.
 These lifetime transfers are known as 'potentially exempt transfers' or 'PETs'.
 The rate of IHT gradually reduces over the 7-year period becoming exempt from IHT after 7 years have passed.